Away With The Steiners

 Men in colourful traditional dress in the Walled City of Lahore.

-What should I wear in Pakistan as a female traveller?
+What To Wear in Pakistan as a Female Traveller?

 There isn’t necessarily a ‘should’ in terms of what to wear in Pakistan.